decentology/hyperverse-mono/packages/hyperverse-evm-tribes/docs/getTribeMembers.md

 ### getTribeMembers

-<p> The `getTribeMembers` function takes in a tribeId associated with the tribe you are requesting member information from. </p>
+<p> The `getTribeMembers` function takes in the tribe id tied to the tribe you are requesting member information from. </p>

 ```jsx

 	const getTribeMembers = async (tribeId: number) => {
 		try {
 			const events = await base.proxyContract?.queryFilter(